waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 OverpassAPI provides two scripts to initial the database found in "/usr/local/bin" directory .
 The first is the "download_clone.sh" script which is for cloning **whole planet** database from a live overpass server.
-This script can not be used for a llimited area or region.
+This script can not be used for a limited area or region.

 The second script is "init_osm3s.sh" script.
 This script calls overpass "update_database" program to accomplish its goal.
 This script usage is as follows: